Before we start on how to write an effective knowledge base article, I have a quick question:

 Assuming you do... forget everything you know about it!

 Well, while it might be an effective metric when it comes to product or even blog pages, you won’t need it when dealing with your knowledge base solution.

 Anyone who taught you about creating content, optimizing user experience on your website etc. will tell you this:

 REDUCE YOUR BOUNCE RATE!!! ✘

-But when writing a knowledge base article what you want to do is more like:
+But when writing a knowledge base or kb article what you want to do is more like:

 INCREASE YOUR BOUNCE RATE!

-Well, it is.
-When creating regular content, you want to lead your reader through the article and you want to make them take some actions on your website after they read it.
+When creating regular content, you want to lead your reader through the article and you want to make them take additional actions on your website after they read it.

 But with a knowledge base, it’s totally opposite.
-Higher bounce rate and lower average time spent on your knowledge base means that it works perfectly – your users are finding their answers very quickly.
+Higher bounce rate and lower average time spent on a kb article means that it works perfectly – your users are finding their answers very quickly.